 In reality, however, you don’t need to spend much at all to get yourself into a car that you can have fun with, modify, take to car shows, or just outright enjoy owning.
-With this budget-friendly mindset as our inspiration, this article will go over some cars that will put a smile on your face without breaking the bank: here are some of the most fun performance cars for under $10k.
+With this budget-friendly mindset as our inspiration, this article will go over some cars that will put a smile on your face without breaking the bank: here are some of the most fun performance cars for under $10k (or thereabouts).

 The Volkswagen GTI has dominated the hot hatch segment for as long as the hot hatch segment has existed, and for good reason.
 The GTI is known for being a lively and toss-able little car, and what it lacks in straight line speed, it more than makes up for in its ability to make you smile while you thrash it around your favorite twisty road.